Categories

-The Spider Stitch is quite a dense and sturdy stitch which makes it great for things like potholders, washcloths or bags.
+The crochet Spider stitch is quite a dense and sturdy stitch which makes it great for things like potholders, washcloths or bags.

-I used this stitch to make a potholder and it works really well.
+I used the Spider Stitch to make a potholder and it works really well.
 You would need to make two squares and stitch them together to make the potholder thicker.
-While the Spider Stitch is a dense stitch and can be used for potholders, it’s not as thick as the Thermal Stitch which is in my opinion the best stitch for crochet potholders.
+While the Spider stitch is a dense stitch and can be used for potholders, it’s not as thick as the Thermal Stitch which is in my opinion the best stitch for crochet potholders.

-But I quite like this stitch, I think it’s an interesting looking pattern.
-And making a potholder is a great way to practise this stitch before you use it for bigger projects, like blankets. 🙂
+But I quite like the Spider stitch, I think it’s an interesting looking pattern.
+And making a potholder is a great way to practise this crochet stitch before you use it for bigger projects, like blankets. 🙂

 How to crochet the Spider Stitch